chipmanj/SeqSGPV/examples/two-arm-continuous/README.md

     scientifically meaningful.

-For each conclusion, the following clarification may be provided: Based on simulations, there may be an absolute bias, in terms of effect size, as large 0.02 and interval coverage as low as 0.93.
-The bias is towards the null for effects less than 0.31 and away from the null for effects greater than 0.31 (see figure of simulated design-based bias and coverage).
+For each conclusion, the following clarification may be provided: Based on simulations with $W=50, S=25, A=25, N=150$ with a lag of observing 75 outcomes, the risk of bias is expected to be minimal and the 95% confidence interval has near correct coverage.
+Please refer to the figure of simulated design-based bias and coverage.